Justingaming303/Justingaming303/README.md

 *All my works are free to use, but it would be appreciated if you could give credits.*

 # About Me
-I am a backend developer who focus on node.js.
-I live in Indonesia, specifically in Semarang.
-I code for a living and would love to expand my knowledge.
+I have been coding for almost 3 years and it has been my passion to do ever since.
+I like to help people with the power of what programming can do and its magic.

-If you have a feedback on my work, feel free to contact me!
+If you would like to provide feedback on my work, feel free to contact me!

 # Contact Me